mindset-dojo/mindset-dojo.github.io/_forms/collaborator.md

 ### Implementing Our Principles

-Release tension by taking [One Breath](../one-breath), and allow the [Visionary](../visionary/) and [Collaborator](../collaborator/) energy to rush in.
+Release tension by taking [One Breath](../one-breath), and allow the [Visionary](../visionary/) and [Collaborator](../collaborator/) energy to blend in.
 Use [Two Sides](../two-sides/) to perceive things as they are, not as you want them to be, and feel where they want to go.
 Then align your [Three Centers](../three-centers/) and act.
 Confront vulnerability and be honest, since that invites authenticity and trust.
 Playful resonance forms from the ability to trust each other.

 ---